tpc-maximus/tpc-maximus/README.md

 ### Hi there, I'm Maximus 👋

-- ❤️ I love coding
+- ❤️ I love coding /
-- 👪 I love my family
+- 👪 Father to a wonderful son, husband to a wonderful wife, son to wonderful parents /
-- 🌱 I'm always learning
+- 🌱 I'm always learning /
-- 😅 I have bought more Udemy courses than I will ever be able to complete.
+- 😅 I have bought more Udemy courses than I will ever be able to complete /
-- 💻 I use Arduino to introduce my kid into coding
+- 💻 I use Arduino to introduce my kid into coding /
+- ⚡ Engineering and coding are the closest to having a superpower /

 <!--
 **tpc-maximus/tpc-maximus** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.